john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

-# CommandLine_Git_GitHub_Checklist
+# Command Line, Git, and GitHub Checklist

+## What is Command LIne, Git, and GitHub Checklist?
-Step-by-step instructions for Command Line, Git, and GitHub.
+Command LIne, Git, and GitHub Checklist is a collection of step-by-step instructions for Command Line, Git, and GitHub.